 Step 1.
 Go to the Backup tab and select File Backup.

 Step 2.
 Click Add File or Add Folder to select the files or folders you want to backup and then click OK.
 Then, select the prepared storage device to store your image.

 Step 3(Required).
 Click Schedule and select Daily, Weekly, Monthly.
 Then, click Backup Scheme and select Incremental Backup or Differential Backup under the backup method option.

 In addition, you can manage the backup task with more helpful features.

 - USB plug in: To backup your files flexibly and take them everywhere, you can create a schedule backup with "USB plug in" feature.
 It does not require any human interference.

 - Normal or High compression level: It is able to compress image file with a smaller one, thereby saving disk space.
 Note the high compression level requires more backup time.

-Believe me, it's one of the most powerful software to protect your data by its complete solution.
+Believe me, it's one of the most powerful software to protect your data with its complete solution.
+To copy files from server to server within one company, you could use AOMEI Backupper TechPlus.
 Please download it to have a try right now!